Vector35/binaryninja-api/examples/llil_parser/README.md

 If you get an error about `BINJA_CORE_LIBRARY` then the file C:\Program Files\Vector35\BinaryNinja\binaryninjacore.lib is missing see [Create .lib file from .dll](https://adrianhenke.wordpress.com/2008/12/05/create-lib-file-from-dll/) on details about how to create this lib file from the dll file located in that directory

+> Building under the linux is almost exactly the same however you need not use the `-G` parameter and you build with the `make` command instead of `cmake --build` another important note is that i had to execute `cp ~/binaryninja/libbinaryninjacore.so.1 ~/binaryninja/libbinaryninjacore.so` before linking would work

+Note i do not have access to a MAC so i havent tested this nor does the .cpp file correctly locate the binaryninja path

 Using the example
 ===